lancechuangdev/StableRail/docs/testing/local-payment-lifecycle.md

 ## LOCAL-004 through LOCAL-009

 - `LOCAL-004` uses the configured mock policy rejection amount and verifies no ledger or settlement work occurs.
-- `LOCAL-005` uses the configured mock settlement failure amount and verifies the reservation and compensating release journals.
+- `LOCAL-005` uses the configured mock settlement failure amount and verifies that the reservation remains in place without a release journal.
 - `LOCAL-007` drives a mock settlement on hold through its short local compliance timeout, resolves manual review through the operator API, and verifies settlement resumes.
 - `LOCAL-008` registers two local HTTP receivers and verifies every receiver gets independently signed lifecycle events.
 - `LOCAL-009` leaves a mock settlement pending, schedules its provider completion, kills and restarts StableRail, and verifies durable work completes without duplicate submissions or journals.